zxcvos/Xray-script/.github/README.en.md

 [Cloudreve][cloudreve]

-**This script is for educational purposes only.
-Do not use it for illegal activities.**
+**This script is for study and communication only.
+Do not use it for illegal purposes.
+Illegal acts on the network are still illegal and will be punished by law.**

 [Xray-core]: https://github.com/XTLS/Xray-core (THE NEXT FUTURE)
 [REALITY]: https://github.com/XTLS/REALITY (THE NEXT FUTURE)